 Copper: 1,620% of the RDI.
 Copper acts like a key to activate a number of enzymes, which then help regulate energy production, iron metabolism and brain function.

 Choline: Liver provides all of the Adequate Intake (AI) for women and nearly all of it for men (AI is used because there is insufficient evidence to set an RDI).
 Choline is important for brain development and liver function

 Liver was and is highly prized by indigenous communities

-In times past the organ meats were more highly prized that the muscle meats we now favour and in many indigenous communities the liver was eaten my those who needed the nutrition the most being pregnant women and children, otherwise it was eaten by the chief of the tribe before the commoners got any!
+In times past the organ meats were more highly prized than the muscle meats we now favour and in many indigenous communities the liver was eaten by those who needed the nutrition the most: pregnant women and children.
+Otherwise it was eaten by the chief of the tribe before the commoners got any!

 Below amended from https://carnivoreaurelius.com/

 Dr. Weston Price traveled throughout Africa in the 1930s to examine dental health.
 He noticed that Tribes in Africa still eating primitive diets had little to no signs of tooth decay and beautiful teeth.

 Meanwhile the United States counterparts were ridden with issues.